SahilB69/grass_comm_node_bot/README.md

 2. Press F12 on the page to open the console and enter the code `localStorage.getItem('userId')`

-The printed text is the user_id of the current user
+The printed text is the user_id of the current user.

 ![userid](https://github.com/user-attachments/assets/2fd885ac-73c9-4d0b-b4ab-56c2d6d7e269)